Kh4N1/Kh4N1/README.md

 -   🌱 Currently trying to improve coding skills
 -   💻 I’m learning & curious about Node.js, Express.js
 -   🌏 I’m currently living in IRAN (Tehran/Isfahan)
--   📝 I am currently striving to be an effective personality in a corporate development team.
+-   📝 Striving for peak performance in a corporate team.
 -   💬 How to reach me arkhani104@gmail.com
 <br>